-For more info on reservation statements, read this article.
+For more info about Reservation Statements, see this article.

 If the commission percentage in the reservation statement is higher than the one listed in your contract, you may be participating in one of our marketing programs like Genius, Preferred Partner, or Visibility Booster.
-To check on your participation and the total commission percentage for these programs, log in to the Extranet and visit each program’s section in the Opportunities tab.
+To check on your participation and the total commission percentage for these programs, log in to the Extranet and visit each program’s section under the Boost performance tab.
 You can also contact the Partner Services team for assistance by sending a message from your Inbox.

 If you have additional questions about VAT/GST, we recommend consulting your accountant or a local tax authority.